anagha-google/dataplex-labs-ak/dataplex-quickstart-labs/02-lab-guide/module-09-1-data-lineage-with-bigquery.md

 <hr>

-This concludes the lab module, proceed to the next module where you will learn how lineage works with Cloud Composer.
+This concludes the lab module, proceed to the [next module](module-09-2-data-lineage-with-cloud-composer-bq.md) where you will learn how lineage works with Cloud Composer, tofr this exact same pipeline.

 <hr>